bartvanhalder/libvmod-mlock/README.rst

 * make - builds the vmod.
 * make install - installs your vmod.
-* make check - runs the unit tests in ``src/tests/*.vtc``.
-* make distcheck - run check and prepare a tarball of the vmod.

 If you build a dist tarball, you don't need any of the autotools or pkg-config.
 You can build the module simply by running::